elmansouri-port/PowerPoint_mac_simulator/README.md

 Practicing design consistency and aesthetics.
 Exploring user interactions and animations.
 Contributing
 Feel free to contribute to this project by forking and submitting a pull request.
 Share your UI/UX design improvements or suggest additional features for learning purposes.
-Follow the guidelines in CONTRIBUTING.md.

-License
-This project is open-source and available under the MIT License.
-See the LICENSE file for details.

-Acknowledgments
-Special thanks to the contributors and inspirations for this learning project.

 Happy designing!